-And yet I’ve been stuck at the same company for almost eight years.
+And yet I’ve felt stuck at the same company for almost eight years.

-In that time, I’ve been promoted three times and I’ve received multiple raises.
+In that time, I’ve received three promotions and multiple raises.
 But it’s a small publishing house on a metaphorically small, remote island within the broader publishing industry.

-So because I’m feeling rather… truthsome right now, I want to dissect my current career stagnation.
+So because I’m feeling rather… fragile and truthsome right now, I want to dissect my current career stagnation.
 I want to confess my failures and seek absolution.
-People of the Internet, be gentle with me.
+People of the internet, be gentle with me.